mrprajesh/parMDS/README.md

 # How to run

 ```
-bash ./runAll.sh
+bash ./runRounds.sh
 ```

-- Runs both seqMDS and parMDS on all 130 inputs
+- Runs both seqMDS and parMDS on all 130 inputs using round conventions.
 - Create .sol files for each instances.
 - Create a folder `output*` and places all .log and .sol files.
 - Create a time.txt file which contains Cost and Time of all instances.